RandomBlbosti/Fuck-It-Up-Translator/README.md

 1. Phrase Translate (translates a phrase you enter, doesn't work with new lines)
 2. File Translate (translates text.txt, works with new lines)
-3. Change settings within the program itself (Changeable settings include: export language, toggleable seed input, similarity toggle, setting delay between translations, amount of languages to translate to)
+3. Change settings within the program itself (changeable settings include: export language, toggleable seed input, similarity toggle, setting delay between translations, amount of languages to translate to)
 4. Help (explains what every settings item does)